emeka-ifejiagwa/Sudoku/README.md

 # Notes
 On quite a number of occassions, the sudoku board may take a while to be created.
 This is because a Sudoku with a unique solution is trying to be generated.
 However, there is no guarantee for the uniqueness of a created board but so far, in my tests, it works.
 Additionally, i used this project as an introduction to `numpy` and `pygame`.
-In this projects, "0" is used to indicate an empty cell

 <img src="images/Sudoku.png" alt="The Sudoku Game" width="400">